openmrs/openmrs-contrib-android-client/README.md

 # Screenshots
 <img src="https://user-images.githubusercontent.com/45125121/82362785-804c2800-9a2a-11ea-9bb1-f1b778c70de5.jpg" width="280" height="520" alt="Login page" >  <img src="http://i.imgur.com/KmaWzNv.png" width="280" height="520"> <img src="http://i.imgur.com/hiCNNIx.png" width="280" height="520">

-# GSoC 2019

-This project was also selected for Google Summer of Code 2019.
-More details can be found on the [Project Wiki Page](https://wiki.openmrs.org/pages/viewpage.action?pageId=216367730).

-It was been selected as a candidate for Google Summer of Code 2017.
-Please visit the [Project Wiki Page](https://wiki.openmrs.org/display/projects/OpenMRS+Android+Client+Feature+Parity+and+Improvements+-+GSoC+2017) for more details.

-The project was also a part of GSoC 2016, the details of which can be seen in the [GSoC_2016.md](GSoC_2016.md) file.

-# Development
-We use JIRA to track issues and monitor project development.
-Refer to this link to view all issues and project summary: [Android Client JIRA](https://issues.openmrs.org/browse/AC).
-To get started contributing, try working on [introductory issues](https://issues.openmrs.org/issues/?filter=17165) in JIRA and check out [OpenMRS Pull Request Tips](https://wiki.openmrs.org/display/docs/Pull+Request+Tips).
-Also, before creating a pull request, please run code review tools (Lint) and all tests.

 ### Code Style
 The coding conventions used by OpenMRS are outlined [here](https://wiki.openmrs.org/display/docs/Developer+How-To+Setup+And+Use+IntelliJ#DeveloperHow-ToSetupAndUseIntelliJ-SetupCodeStyleAndFormatForOpenMRS).
 These can be applied to Android Studio by following the steps given below.